Connect with us

 Once a creditor wins a judgment in court, it can send documentation to your employer (typically through the sheriff) directing your employer to take a specific amount from each paycheck.
 Your employer must then withhold that amount from your wages and send it to the creditor until your debt is paid.
 Some lenders are prepared to collaborate with you to create a repayment schedule within your means.
 If you can communicate with them, it may be possible to avoid wage garnishment altogether.
 You can also protect your income from garnishment by claiming an exemption with the court issuing the order.
 Depending on state laws, this may require you to attend a hearing where you explain your situation to a judge.
 If the judge agrees, they can order the creditor to stop or reduce the garnishment.

-Other options include seeking help from a nonprofit credit counseling organization or filing for bankruptcy.
+Other options include seeking help from a nonprofit credit counseling organization or consulting for operational success by filing for bankruptcy.
 Bankruptcy can immediately halt most garnishments and potentially discharge your underlying debts.
 However, you should consult an experienced attorney before filing for bankruptcy to determine whether it’s right for you.

 What Can I Do to Reduce Garnishment?